avelosa/bonzai-reg/README.md

 ### What is this repository for? ###

-* This is the registration site for BonzAI Brawl.
-Due to IT's inability to provide a Python dev environment, the main bonzai site (bonzai.cs.mtu.edu) written in PHP links to this one.
-Being able to write the registration site in Python allows a lot more flexibility and rapid development.
+* This is the registration site for the 2015 BonzAI Brawl.

 ### How to Install ###